fb-pixel

 Competence development

-We did a learning survey recently, focusing on these sponsored free time (open source) activities.
+We did a learning survey recently, focusing on these sponsored free time (open source) activities with the following questions.

 How often have you participated in sponsored activities?